 If PVC is deposited in a landfill, plasticizers and other harmful substances such as heavy metals leech into the soil, air and groundwater.
 In Germany PVC landfilling is illegal.

 During the combustion of PVC in incinerators, toxic hydrogen chloride, dioxins and other hazardous pollutants are created.
 Therefore, PVC is not suitable for energy production through combustion in furnaces or in the cement industry

 Our Comyou Bag Collection is 100% PVC-free

-VAUDE continues to use PVC in some travel bag models.
+VAUDE will continue to use PVC in some travel bag models until the Summer 2019 Collection.
 This material does not contain any phthalate plasticizers, is REACH compliant and it complies with strict limits.